ccnmtl/compiled/content/articles/wrap-up-2018.md

 lede: "2018 has been a year of exploration and experimentation in software development for the CTL Development team.
 We shared our professional and personal experiences developing educational technology, and lessons learned here on CompilED.
-This is a list of the posts we wrote in last year."
+This is a list of the posts we wrote last year."
 poster: "poster-wrap-up-2018.jpg"
 socmediaimg: "socmediaimg-wrap-up-2018.jpg"
 poster_sourceurl: "https://www.youtube.com/watch?v=pDVGx4WcxK0"